UCLALibrary/californica/app/assets/markdown/importer_guide.md

 A single-value field that must contain one of the allowed values.

 This field is not required.
-If leave the value blank, it will default to `public` visibility.
+If the value is left blank, it will default to `public` visibility.
 If you omit the column, this will trigger a more complicated procedure to determine the visibility of DLCS imports (see below).

 Examples:

 - `public` - All users can view the record
 - `authenticated` - Logged in users can view the record
 - `sinai` - For Sinai Library items.
-All californica users can vsiew the metadata, but not the files.
+All californica users can view the metadata, but not the files.
 Hidden from the public-facing site as of Nov 2019.
 - `discovery` - A synonym `sinai`.
 Not recommended for new data.
 - `private` - Only admin users or users who have been granted special permission may view the record